 - Am I eligible for a business loan?

 Loans are based on your current financial standing, the nature of your business, the security available, the amount you are personally able to invest and the strength of your business plan.
 Like other lenders Community Futures is guided by the “Five C’s:” Capacity, Character, Credit, Collateral and Capital.

 Community Futures supports micro or home-based businesses which may only require minimal financing.
 At the same time we can also support much larger investments which could require hundreds of thousands in financing.

 - How long will it be before I can expect to have the funds?

 Community Futures has the ability to expedite financing decisions.
 Once you have completed all the necessary documentation and we have received it, you can expect your financing within 10 – 20 business days.

 - What interest rate will I be charged?

-On most loans Community Futures interest rates vary between 6% and 10%, which are fixed over the term of the loan.
+On most loans Community Futures interest rates vary based on the prime lending rate.
 Amortization may vary, but won’t normally exceed a five-year term.
 Lending rates may vary depending on external financial conditions.

 - How much cash would I be expected to bring to the table if I am applying for a loan?

 Community Futures normally looks for an owner investment of 20%.
 The investment requirement will vary depending on the size and risk level of the loan required.